Raised Digestive Tumour Markers

 Carcinoembryonic Antigen (CEA)

-CEA is a type of oncofetal antigen, i.e. a substance that is produced by tumours and also by foetal tissues, with much lower concentrations present in normal adult tissues such as the intestines, pancreas, and liver.
+CEA is a type of oncofetal antigen, which is a substance produced by tumours and foetal tissues, with much lower concentrations present in normal adult tissues such as the intestines, pancreas, and liver.

-In general, mild to moderate elevations in CEA are found in those with benign diseases in the colon, pancreas, liver, as well as the lungs.
-These include diseases such as liver cirrhosis, hepatitis, pancreatitis, inflammatory bowel disease, bronchitis, pneumonia and autoimmune diseases.
-When the levels of CEA are markedly elevated and rise continuously in an exponential fashion, this may be associated with malignant cancers of the colon as well as metastatic cancers to the bone, liver, lung and lymph nodes.
+In general, mild to moderate elevations in CEA are found in those with benign diseases in the colon, pancreas, liver and lungs.
+These may range from diseases such as liver cirrhosis, hepatitis, pancreatitis, inflammatory bowel disease, bronchitis, and pneumonia to certain autoimmune diseases.
+When the levels of CEA are markedly elevated and rise continuously in an exponential fashion, this may imply the presence of malignant cancers of the colon as well as metastatic cancers that might have spread to the bone, liver, lung and lymph nodes.

-In clinical practice, CEA is used primarily to track the response to treatment in those with colorectal cancer, and it is used to monitor for cancer remission as well as any potential relapse (i.e. when the CEA levels rise up again after recovery) after surgery.
+In clinical practice, CEA is used primarily to track the response to treatment in those with colorectal cancer, and it is used to monitor for cancer remission as well as any potential relapse (when the CEA levels rise again after recovery) following surgery.

 In the general population, however, CEA is neither sensitive nor specific to be used as a general screening test for colorectal cancer.
-It would be more prudent to follow national guidelines such as doing a yearly faecal blood test for screening, e.g. faecal immunochemical test (FIT) or faecal occult blood testing (FOBT), or going for 5 to 10-yearly colonoscopies if you are above 50 years old.
+It would be more prudent to follow national guidelines such as doing a yearly faecal blood test for screening, e.g., a faecal immunochemical test (FIT) or faecal occult blood testing (FOBT).
+In addition, if you are 50 or older, it would be advisable to undergo a colonoscopy every five to ten years.

 Alpha Fetoprotein (AFP)

-AFP is a glycoprotein that is formed in the foetus.
+AFP is a glycoprotein that is formed in the foetus (a developing baby inside the mother's womb during pregnancy).
 It is present in the yolk sac of the foetal embryo, as well as in the liver and gastrointestinal tract of the foetus.
 It can be detected during the 4th week of pregnancy onwards, and its level peaks around weeks 12-15 before falling continuously until birth.
 By the age of 1, AFP levels in the body stabilise and stay at the same low concentration until adulthood.

-In clinical practice, AFP is useful in helping to monitor treatment progress for HCC, and is usually done in conjunction with other tests to help diagnose HCC in high-risk groups, such as in those with chronic Hepatitis B infection, where a liver ultrasound and AFP blood test is sent every 6 months to check for the development of HCC.
+In clinical practice, AFP is useful in helping to monitor treatment progress for HCC and is usually done in conjunction with other tests to help diagnose HCC in high-risk groups, such as those with chronic Hepatitis B infection, where a liver ultrasound and AFP blood test are performed every six months to check for the development of HCC.

 Carbohydrate Antigen 19-9 (CA 19-9)

-CA19-9 is a glycolipid found in foetuses that are produced in the lining, or epithelium of the stomach, intestine, and pancreas.
-In adults, CA19-9 exists in very low levels in the pancreas, liver and lungs, as well as many mucosal cells.
+CA19-9 is a glycolipid found in foetuses that is produced in the lining or epithelium of the stomach, intestine, and pancreas.
+In adults, CA19-9 exists in very low levels in the pancreas, liver and lungs, as well as in many mucosal cells.

-Because it is eliminated by bile, CA19-9 levels may be raised in cases where there is bile duct obstruction as bile cannot get released, which leads to CA19-9 levels building up in the body.
+Because it is eliminated by bile, CA19-9 levels may be raised in cases where there is bile duct obstruction, as bile cannot get released, leading to CA19-9 levels building up in the body.
 CA19-9 may also be raised in cystic fibrosis (a genetic condition) and inflammatory bowel disease.

 What are Digestive Tumour Markers for?

 The usefulness of clinical tumour markers and their use as a general screening tool is still under debate, although they may play a role in follow-ups of cancer treatment and to help detect relapse or further spread of cancer.
-Current-day research states that CEA is typically used for colon cancer follow-up, AFP for HCC detection and management, and CA19-9 for pancreatic cancer.
+For example, current-day research states that CEA is typically used for colon cancer follow-up, AFP for HCC detection and management, and CA19-9 for pancreatic cancer.

 What does it mean to have raised Digestive Tumour Markers?

-Raised tumour markers may indicate many things, including the formation of cancer in the body, cancer recurrence, or other medical issues.
-However, it is important to note that raised cancer markers are not a firm indicator for any diagnosis and other tests have to be done to formally diagnose a cancer.
-This includes taking a thorough medical history, physical examination, blood tests, imaging studies including x-rays and CT scans, and biopsies of tissue.
+Raised tumour markers may indicate a number of factors, including the formation of cancer in the body, cancer recurrence, and other medical issues.
+However, it is important to note that raised cancer markers alone are not a firm indicator for any diagnosis, and other tests have to be conducted for a definitive diagnosis.
+This includes taking a thorough medical history, physical examination, blood tests, imaging studies including X-rays and CT scans, as well as tissue biopsies.

 Cancer markers, when used as part of follow-up and monitoring during ongoing cancer treatment, can be useful in signifying either a cancer recurrence or that treatment is ineffective.
 This may signal to your doctor that there may be a need to use stronger medication, a different drug, or a different kind of treatment altogether.